CodeHard84/about-me/README.md

 # Synopsis

-This is the project for module 01 class 02.
+This is the project for module 01 class 03.
+The program will ask you 7 questions!

 ## Code Example